 location: Athens

-team: Meni Gentimi, Eleni Kavallari, Amalia Tsountani
+architectural design: Meni Gentimi, Eleni Kavallari, Amalia Tsountani

 year: 2008